Panama: Conquest to 1799

 Rodrigo de Bastidas sailed westward from Venezuela in 1501 in search of gold, and became the first European to explore the isthmus of Panama.
 A year later, Christopher Columbus visited the isthmus, and established a short-lived settlement in the province of Darien.
 Vasco Núñez de Balboa's tortuous trek from the Atlantic to the Pacific in 1513 demonstrated that the isthmus was indeed the path between the seas, and Panama quickly became the crossroads and marketplace of Spain's empire in the New World.
 King Ferdinand II assigned Pedro Arias Dávila as Royal Governor.
 He arrived in June 1514 with 19 vessels and 1,500 men.
 In 1519, Dávila founded Panama City.
 Gold and silver were brought by ship from South America, hauled across the isthmus, and loaded aboard ships for Spain.
 The route became known as the Camino Real, or Royal Road, although it was more commonly known as Camino de Cruces (Road of Crosses) because of the number of gravesites along the way.
-At 1520 the Genoese controlled the port of Panama.
+By 1520 the Genoese controlled the port of Panama.
 The Genoese obtained a concession from the Spanish to exploit the port of Panama mainly for the slave trade, until the destruction of the primeval city in 1671.
 In the meantime in 1635 Don Sebastián Hurtado de Corcuera, the then governor of Panama, had recruited Genoese, Peruvians, and Panamanians, as soldiers to wage war against Muslims in the Philippines and to found the city of Zamboanga.

 Panama was under Spanish rule for almost 300 years (1538–1821), and became part of the Viceroyalty of Peru, along with all other Spanish possessions in South America.
 From the outset, Panamanian identity was based on a sense of "geographic destiny", and Panamanian fortunes fluctuated with the geopolitical importance of the isthmus.
 The colonial experience spawned Panamanian nationalism and a racially complex and highly stratified society, the source of internal conflicts that ran counter to the unifying force of nationalism.

 Spanish authorities had little control over much of the territory of Panama.
 Large sections managed to resist conquest and missionization until late in the colonial era.
 Because of this, indigenous people of the area were often referred to as "indios de guerra" (war Indians).
 However, Panama was important to Spain strategically because it was the easiest way to ship silver mined in Peru to Europe.
 Silver cargoes were landed on the west coast of Panama and then taken overland to Portobello or Nombre de Dios on the Caribbean side of the isthmus for further shipment.
 Aside from the European route, there was also an Asian-American route, which led to traders and adventurers carrying silver from Peru going over land through Panama to reach Acapulco, Mexico before sailing to Manila, Philippines using the famed Manila galleons.
 In 1579, the royal monopoly that Acapulco, Mexico had on trading with Manila, Philippines was relaxed and Panama was assigned as another port that was able to trade directly with Asia.